 The It Gets Better Project is a nonprofit with a mission to uplift, empower, and connect LGBTQ+ young people around the globe.
 Its website contains thousands of inspiring stories shared by LGBTQ+ people and their allies.
 You can spend hours going through the endless scroll, either by yourself or with your child.

 You’ll laugh, you’ll cry, but above all else, you’ll find that there are others just like you who are asking the same questions and trying to make sense of their world.
 I guarantee you will leave feeling better with a solid sense of hope for your child’s future.
-More than 60,000 people from around the world have shared their personal It Gets Better stories of resilience and determination, and the It Gets Better Project loves to share them as frequently as possible.
+Tens of thousands of people from around the world have shared their personal It Gets Better stories of resilience and determination, and the It Gets Better Project loves to share them as frequently as possible.

 Because connection is everything.